 The Applied Public Health Informatics track is designed for working professionals who have a background in either public health or computer/information science and/or technology.
 Public health informatics is the systematic application of information and computer science to public health practice and research.
 The track is designed to provide students with the foundational principles, terminologies, and methodologies as well as an in-depth application of data sources, tools, and policies as they relate to the growing field of public health informatics.
-Students also will learn to design and evaluate components of public health information systems, to create and manage informatics projects for successful outcomes, and to enable informatics solutions to facilitate decision-making.
-In addition to core courses, Applied Public Health Informatics students take the following courses:
+Students will also learn to design and evaluate components of public health information systems, to create and manage informatics projects for successful outcomes, and to enable informatics solutions to facilitate decision-making.